stevearc/aerial.nvim/README.md

   -- Enum: split_width, full_width, last, none
-  -- Determines line highlighting mode when multiple splits are visible highlight_mode = "split_width",
+  -- Determines line highlighting mode when multiple splits are visible -- split_width   Each open window will have its cursor location marked in the --               aerial buffer.
+Each line will only be partially highlighted --               to indicate which window is at that location.
+  -- full_width    Each open window will have its cursor location marked as a --               full-width highlight in the aerial buffer.
+  -- last          Only the most-recently focused window will have its location --               marked in the aerial buffer.
+  -- none          Do not show the cursor locations in the aerial window. highlight_mode = "split_width",

-  -- When jumping to a symbol, highlight the line for this many ms -- Set to 0 or false to disable highlight_on_jump = 300,
+  -- When jumping to a symbol, highlight the line for this many ms.
+  -- Set to false to disable
+  highlight_on_jump = 300,

+  -- Define symbol icons.
+You can also specify "<Symbol>Collapsed" to change the -- icon when the tree is collapsed at that symbol, or "Collapsed" to specify a -- default collapsed icon.
+The default icon set is determined by the -- "nerd_font" option below.
+  -- If you have lspkind-nvim installed, aerial will use it for icons. icons = {},

+  -- When you fold code with za, zo, or zc, update the aerial tree as well.
+  -- Only works when manage_folds = true
+  link_folds_to_tree = false,

-  -- Fold code when folding the tree.
-Only works when manage_folds is enabled link_tree_to_folds = true,
+  -- Fold code when you open/collapse symbols in the tree.

-  -- Fold the tree when folding code.
-Only works when manage_folds is enabled link_folds_to_tree = false,
+  -- Only works when manage_folds = true
+  link_tree_to_folds = true,

   -- Use symbol tree for folding.
 Set to true or false to enable/disable -- 'auto' will manage folds if your previous foldmethod was 'manual'